lucrae/texlite/docs/guide.md

 ## Introduction

 TeXLite *(pronounced `teck-lite`)* is a lightweight open-source tool for writing standard LaTeX/TeX documents in clean, Markdown-style syntax.
-With TeXLite, it's easy to write **good-looking documents with minimal overhead**
+With TeXLite, it's easy to write **good-looking documents with minimal overhead**.

 Standard writing in TeXLite is done with [basic Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 More complex writing, such as maths, can be done with [LaTeX commands](https://www.latex-project.org/).
 TeXLite extends LaTeX/TeX, so standard in-line commands in LaTeX will be standard in-line commands in TeXLite.

-More "meta" specifications such as document titles, margins, fontsizes, etc. are done simply by writing lines at the start of the document in the format`:option_name: option_specification`.
-For example, `:title: My Document` sets the document title to "My Document".
+The "meta" specifications of a document such as titles, authors, margins, font sizes, etc. can be specified at the start of the document.
+For example, writing in `:title: My Document` will set the document title to "My Document".
 More information in this can be found under [Document Setup](#document-setup).

 ## Usage

-For instructions on installation, refer to [Installation](https://github.com/lucrae/texlite/blob/master/README.md#installation) in the README.
+For instructions on installation, refer to [Installation](https://github.com/lucrae/texlite/blob/master/README.md#install) in the README.

 General usage of TeXLite is as follows:

 1. Write your document in a text editor, and save it as a Markdown (`.md`).
 2. In the command-line, enter `texlite path/to/document` (or `python -m texlite path/to/document`) and TeXLite will generate a PDF beside the document.

-You can`cd` to the location of your document, or specify the path.
+You can `cd` to the location of your document, or specify the path.
 Use `texlite --help`for more information.

-Note that writing in TeXLite goes beyond Markdown, but source files are still accepted as `.md` so that you don't have to do any extra work to get nice syntax highlighting in your editor.
+Note that writing in TeXLite has features beyond Markdown, but source files are still accepted as `.md` so that you don't have to do any extra work to get nice syntax highlighting in your editor.

 ## Features